-💼 Bright Light
+Bright Light

-You have a high preference for light.
-You usually prefer bright light for learning or studying.
-It can help you be productive.
+You have a very high preference for light.
+You prefer bright light for learning or studying.
+It helps you be productive.

 Based on your results, you should try to learn and work in bright light when possible.
 Read the following recommendations and select the ones you think would work best for you.